 As far as production volumes are concerned, it is first stated in the note of the meeting of 26 September 1979 that it was accepted that a fixed quota system was important and then follows the statement: 'go for 80% scheme as per recent Zurich note'.
 With regard to this latter cryptic remark, ICI explains (Article 11, response, p.
 23): At a meeting in Zurich the producers who were represented took total industry sales made in West Europe during the first eight months of 1979 and averaged these in order to arrive at a monthly rate.
-It was considered that monthly demand in the last three months of that year would be at no more than 80% of the average monthly demand in the first eight months of the year and accordingly at the meeting it was suggested that producers should limit their volume ambitions to take into account this fact.

-the last half of 1979.
-Any quota arrangement alleged to have been introduced by the beginning of 1979 is, however, in my view not sufficiently well documented.
+It was considered that monthly demand in the last three months of that year would be at no more than 80% of the average monthly demand in the first eight months of the year and accordingly at the meeting it was suggested that producers should limit their volume ambitions to take into account this fact. doubting that there was a price initiative in of 1979. the last half Anv auota have arrangement alleged been to introduced by the beginning of 1979 is, however, in my view not sufficiently well documented.
 It may be assumed that there was some sort of arrangement in the final months of 1979 but - according to the evidence to hand - not the quota agreement alleged by the Commission.